-- 3.3 When a horse/pony is to compete in a test that only allows a snaffle bridle to be used, a double bridle is not allowed to be used in the warmup for that test. - 3.4 Bridles must be predominantly black, brown, grey or navy and may not be decorated with tassels or any additions to the normal configuration. - 3.5 Nose nets may be used, but must be discreet and must not cover the mouth of the horse (see diagram Page 68) - 3.6 Ear hoods are permitted for events and may also provide noise reduction.
-However, ear hoods must not cover the horse's eyes and ear plugs are not permitted with the exception of Article 477.3.3.7.
-The ear hoods should be discreet in colour and design. - 3.7 Ear plugs are not allowed in competition but are permitted in prize giving ceremonies and during any official horse inspection
+- 423.1 Nose nets may be used, but must be discreet and must not cover the mouth of the horse.
+Refer to picture in Annex 1. - 423.2 Ear hoods are permitted for events and may also provide noise reduction.
+However, ear hoods must not cover the horse's eyes and ear plugs are not permitted with the exception of Article 423.3.
+The ear hoods should be discreet in colour and design.
+Ear hoods must not be attached to the noseband. - 423.3 Ear plugs are not allowed in competition but are permitted in prize giving ceremonies and during any official horse inspection.

-4. BITS
+ARTICLE 424 - BITS

+(Refer to page 55-57 for permitted bit diagrams)

 Snaffle, Bridoon and curb bits must have a smooth surface.

 Twisted and wire bits are prohibited.

-Bits must be made of metal, rigid plastic, or durable synthetic material.
+Bits must be made of metal, rigid plastic, or durable plastic synthetic material or flexible rubber.
+Bits may only be covered with rubber or latex.

 Bits must not place mechanical restraint upon the tongue.
 E.g. A Dr Bristol Bit i.e., where the link plate is long, flat and set at an angle to the horse's tongue; is not classed as an ordinary double-jointed snaffle.

 The diameter of the mouthpiece of the bridoon/snaffle and/or curb must be such so as not to hurt the Horse.